 In September 2020, the Company completed an offering of 2,000,000 shares of its Class A common stock, and Searchlight and a former equity owner, sold 7,856,373 and 143,627 shares, respectively, of Class A common stock at a price to the public of \$48.50 per share.
 In October 2020, Searchlight and a former equity owner sold an additional 1,473,070 and 26,930 shares, respectively, of Class A common stock pursuant to the exercise by the underwriters of their option to purchase additional shares.
 The Company received net proceeds from the September Follow-on Offering of \$93.1 million, after deducting underwriting discounts and commissions and offering expenses of approximately \$3.9 million.
 The Company did not receive any of the proceeds from the sale of Class A common stock by the selling stockholders.
-The total net proceeds from the September Follow-on Offering were used to purchase newly-issued LLC Interests directly from Shift4 Payments, LLC at a price per unit equal to the price to the public of Class A common stock in the September Follow-on Offering, less underwriting discounts and commissions.
+The total net proceeds from the September Follow-on Offering, less underwriting discounts and commissions.
+Shift4 Payments, LLC at a price per unit equal to the public of Class A common stock in the September Follow-on Offering, less underwriting discounts and commissions.
 Shift4 Payments, LLC used these amounts received from Shift4 Payments, Inc. for general corporate purposes.